-The HHGregg credit card application is peddled as way to save money, but will it really do that in 2014?
+The HHGregg credit card application is promoted as way to save money, but will it actually do that?

 For starters, I would just like to say I’m a huge fan of HHGregg.
 There are now 139 HHGregg stores with many more to follow… I think over the next decade we will definitely see them give Best Buy a run for their money (and they need some healthy competition now that Circuit City is gone!).